teseoch/Geometric-Modeling-Fall2021/Assignment1/README.md

 you must just import the package `import igl`.

 ### Vertex-to-Face Relations [1pt]
-Given V and F, generate an adjacency list which contains, for each vertex, a list of faces adjacent to it.
+Given V and F, generate an adjacency list that contains, for each vertex, a list of faces adjacent to it.
 The ordering of the faces incident on a vertex does not matter.
 Your program should print out the vertex-to-face relations.

 *Relevant `igl` functions:* `igl.vertex_triangle_adjacency`.

 ### Vertex-to-Vertex Relations [1pt]
-Given V and F, generate an adjacency list which contains, for each vertex, a list of vertices connected with it.
+Given V and F, generate an adjacency list that contains, for each vertex, a list of vertices connected with it.
 Two vertices are connected if there exists an edge between them, i.e., if the two vertices appear in the same row of F. The ordering of the vertices in each list does not matter.
 Your program should